DAKiersz/something-stochastic-hugo/src/content/blog/log-analytics-post.md

 ---
-title: "Using Log Analytics for Cost Optimisation"
+title: "Using Azure Log Analytics for Cost Optimisation"
 date: 2023-05-11T21:37:22Z
 draft: true
-tags: ["KQL, Log Analytics, Azure"]
+tags:
+ - KQL
+ - Log Analytics
+ - Azure
-categories: ["platform engineering"]
+categories:
+ - Platform Engineering
 ---

 I've recently done some work on cost optimisation for my current employer, and some of recommendations have saved the company nearly 6k pounds in a single month.
 This post will cover some of the work I've done, and how you can use Log Analytics to do the same.